tbiinfotech/FitnessApp-Android/README.md

 - [x] Developed using Kotlin 1.3.72
 - [x] MVVM Design Patterns
-- [x] Firebase Firestore used a database
+- [x] Firebase Firestore used as a database
 - [x] Firebase is used for App analytics and Crashlytics
-- [x] Courotuines used for data mapping
+- [x] Coroutines used for data mapping
-- [x] Fragment navigation libarary
+- [x] Fragment navigation library
-- [x] Google Billing library as subssription
+- [x] Google Billing library for subscriptions and recurring payments
-- [x] Firebase Chat
+- [x] Firebase FCM is used for Chat
-- [x] Vimeo video player
+- [x] Vimeo is used as a video player
-- [x] Dagger depencency injection
+- [x] Dagger dependency injection